YoussefHindi/UR3_GUI_Robot_Control/README.md

 ## Getting Started

-Extract the workspace in your home folder
+CLone the repo into your workspace

 ### Prerequisites